engtuncay/engtuncay.github.io/web-css/tw-flexbox-grid.md

 - Note : "flex-basis"

-This defines the default size of an element before the remaining space is distributed.
+This defines <span style="color:red">the default size</span> of an element before the remaining space is distributed.
 It can be a length (e.g. 20%, 5rem, etc.) or a keyword.

 The auto keyword means “look at my width or height property” (which was temporarily done by the main-size keyword until deprecated).